dominikmuellr/trudido/docs/README.md

 # Trudido

-A feature-rich, cross-platform todo application built with Flutter.
+A feature-rich todo application with .md-notes feature built with Flutter.

 ## Features